Naveed-4/Block-Chain-Based-E-vault-for-Legal-Records/README.md

 ## Setup Instructions

-NOTE: Some of the files arent uploaded here as a directory < 100 files is only accepted.
-So, here is [link](https://drive.google.com/file/d/1P3qEt8bsrdGy1RZi-Dz1ddp4ecM10dK8/view?usp=sharing) to ask full environment workspace, download zip and extract
+NOTE: Some of the files arent uploaded here as a directory < 100 files are only accepted.
+So, here is the [link](https://drive.google.com/file/d/1P3qEt8bsrdGy1RZi-Dz1ddp4ecM10dK8/view?usp=sharing) to get full environment/workspace/project, download zip and extract

 1. **Create a virtual environment**:
    ```